extremenetworks/Virtual_EXOS/GNS3_EXOS-VM_Guide.md

 1. Download GNS3-VM.ova from GitHub  -- ```This version must match the version of GNS3 program on your local machine```
 2. Import the GNS3-VM.ova into Vmware player.  **Don't start it yet.**
 3. Edit the VM to make sure you give it as much memory and CPU's as you can.
 This will help improve your experience when using GNS3 and EXOS-VM.
 I recommend giving the VM all CPU's and half of your RAM.
+4. Reboot your PC to make sure VMware VIX and  Vmware player are installed fully.

+**Note: Some PC's require virtualization to be enabled in the bios.
+Make sure you have this enabled or you will have issues on Step 7, but VMware will tell you.**

 #### Step 5: GNS3 for your local machine
 * Download and install GNS3 program for your local machine.  -- ```This version must match the version of GNS3-VM```